mohsenFN/Soozan-RESTful/README.md

 ## To-Do
 - [ ] More specified and accurate way for users location
+- [ ] Use dynamic bussines texts post app
-- [ ] Use dynamic bussines texts in tests and views
+- [ ] Use dynamic bussines texts artist app
-- [ ] Write tests
+- [ ] Write tests for post app
+- [ ] Write test for artist app
 - [ ] Use rate limit for views
 - [ ] Create a documentation for end-points
 - [ ] Celebrate the success! 🎉